-The host committee is required to give all Baseball Canada personnel (Umpire Supervisors, Umpires, Representatives and Official Scorers) a per diem of \$65 per day per the Baseball Canada per diem policy.
+The host committee is required to give all Baseball Canada personnel (Umpire Supervisors, Umpires, Representatives and Official Scorers) a per diem of \$65 per day, per the Baseball Canada per diem policy.
 Hosts are responsible for all days of the Championship, which includes Monday.
 Meals provided by the host (e.g. breakfast at hotel, reception) may be deducted from the per diem upon approval by Baseball Canada.
+Baseball Canada will reimburse, or forward in advance, the per diem amounts for the Baseball Canada Representative and any other personnel sent to the Championship above what is outlined in the Hosting Agreement.

-The per diem is to be paid in advance to the Umpire Supervisor, Baseball Canada Rep, and Baseball Canada Official Scorer upon arrival.
+The per diem is to be paid in advance to the Umpire Supervisors, Baseball Canada Rep(s), and Baseball Canada Official Scorer(s) upon arrival.
 The payment method can be e-transfer, cheque, or cash.